Quick Search of DRB:

 I am talking about Nürburgring Nordschleife in Germany - the greatest & most challenging race circuit in the world.

-But for those who are willing to up the stakes and risk their life, there is an option to book a few laps at Nürburgring Nordschleife - also called "The Green Hell" - a foggy and ridiculously twisty forest route.
+But for those who are willing to up the stakes and risk their lives, there is the option to book a few laps at Nürburgring Nordschleife - also called "The Green Hell" - a foggy and ridiculously twisty forest route.
 It is said that there is one fatality per week (so take out an insurance policy before tackling it).

 (image via)